跳到主要内容

 Multiple files

-To upload multiple fields (all with different field name keys), use the FileFieldsInterceptor() decorator.
+To upload multiple files (all with different field name keys), use the FileFieldsInterceptor() decorator.
 This decorator takes two arguments:

 • uploadedFields: an array of objects, where each object specifies a required name property with a string value specifying a field name, as described above, and an optional maxCount property, as described above